 The development of soils usually is continuous.
-Soils constantly are changing in development due to five soil-forming processes: vegetation, topography (landscape structure), parent material, climate and time.
+Soils constantly are changing due to five soil-forming processes: living organisms (vegetation, bacteria, bison and more), topography (landscape structure), parent material, climate and time.

 With variations in climate and time, soils change.
 Soils in North Dakota developed on parent materials consisting of residual rock remains west of the Missouri River, glacial drift in the central and northwest, lakebed sediments in the east and north-central, and small areas of wind-blown sediments and stream/riverbed sediments.
 Parent materials may be 60 million years old west of the Missouri River or as young as 5,000 years old in the east.
-With a healthy amount of development from hundreds to thousands of years, a typical soil may look like this:
+With a healthy amount of development from hundreds to thousands of years, a typical soil may look like Figure 2: